duncanka/Causeway/README.md

 Causeway is a system for detecting explicit causal relations in text.
 It tags text using the scheme described in [Dunietz et al., 2015](http://www.cs.cmu.edu/~jdunietz/publications/causal-language-annotation.pdf).
 The system itself is described in [Dunietz et al., 2017](http://www.cs.cmu.edu/~jdunietz/publications/causeway-system.pdf).
 The results described in that paper can be reproduced using the [`run_all_pipelines.sh`](https://github.com/duncanka/causeway/blob/master/Causeway/scripts/run_all_pipelines.sh) script and the data from the [BECauSE](https://github.com/duncanka/BECauSE) corpus.

-Causeway relies on the [NLPypline](https://github.com/duncanka/NLPypline) framework for NLP pipelines.
+Causeway depends on the [NLPypline](https://github.com/duncanka/NLPypline) framework for NLP pipelines.
+In addition, it depends on the `bidict` and `colorama` Python packages.
+It also depends on version 3.5.2 of the Stanford parser, including its TRegex and TSurgeon components.
+Using the TRegex version of Causeway requires appyling the patches in `stanford-patches` to the parser source code.

-Running Causeway depends on setting up a number of external packages.
-If you are interested in running/modifying the system or reproducing the results, please [contact Jesse Dunietz](http://www.cs.cmu.edu/~jdunietz/), who will be happy to assist.
+If you are interested in running/modifying the system or reproducing the results, please [contact Jesse Dunietz](mailto:jdunietz@cs.cmu.edu), who will be happy to assist.
 (Proper documentation will be written up if enough people express interest.)

 #### Citations